alonzi/monte-carlo/README.md

 # The Solution to the Monty Hall Problem

 ## Graph solution
 The key is to use the correct basis.
 Don't think in terms of door numbers (1,2,3).
-Think in terms of what is behind the door.
+Think in terms of what is behind the door (car,goat).

 ![](https://github.com/alonzi/monte-carlo/blob/b34e4db381848a0cfb59f443fae57c0a10bd52dd/images/monty-diagram.jpeg)